-Here’s a fun breakdown of the potential races which will help your odds of achieving that BQ thanks to their fast courses.Now that you know the best marathons to qualify for Boston, I can’t wait to see which one you pick… I’ve certainly got my eye on a few of them for next year.
+Here’s a fun breakdown of the potential races which will help your odds of achieving that BQ thanks to their fast courses.Now that you know the best marathons to qualify for the Boston marathon, I can’t wait to see which one you pick… I’ve certainly got my eye on a few of them.

 One final fact that I think is extremely important: Boston is an amazing, incredible and wonderful achievement.
 It’s a special moment because of all the work that goes in to making it happen.

 Not running Boston doesn’t make you less of a runner.